jugglingdev/war/README.md

 ### What I learned

 YES!
 This project made me so excited because, even though it is simple, it was my first project in Python using OOP principles.
 I really like how classes and objects keep everything organized and it was really neat to finally see a full application of those concepts outside of smaller explanatory examples.
-Context helps so much.
+Context helps learning so much.

 ### Continued development

-In future Python projects,
+In future Python projects, I'm curious to learn how to work with packages and connect things to the frontend for some fabulous UI/UX practice.

 ### Useful resources